 Return to list of clinics

-The Juvenile Litigation Clinic has been directed by Professor David Katner for the past twenty-four years.
+The Juvenile Litigation Clinic is directed by Professor David Katner.